bitfinexcom/lib-js-util-base/README.md

 - `mapKeys` - creates new object with the same values but with keys mapped by the provided function
 - `mapValues` - Maps the values of an object or array using the provided iteratee function or property path
 - `max` - computes the maximum value of array.
 If array is empty or falsey, undefined is returned
+- `mean` - Returns the mean of an array of numbers
 - `merge` - deep merge functionality for objects
 - `min` - computes the minimum value of array.
 If array is empty or falsey, undefined is returned
 - `omit` - provides new object that omits only specific fields of source object